The Mad Ones

 Richie sighed, “They’re at the Hub.”

-We got it back into his room—the heat didn’t help—and cracked open a couple of Ollie’s cold ones.
+We got it all back into his room—the heat didn’t help—and cracked open a couple of Ollie’s cold ones.
 We’d been in crises since Alan frosted us with the Angels:

-I like his sister.
+“I like his sister.

-Yeah, fourteen.
+“Yeah, fourteen.

-What do you see in these Angels girls?
-They're still in high school and you're not gettin' anywhere with 'em, right?
-I bet you ain't even finger-fucked any of them yet.
+“What do you see in these Angels girls?
+They're still in high school and you ain't even finger-fucked 'em yet.

-“Remember what happened last time?”
+“Remember last time?”

 “What about Katie Kadue?
 She’s an 8.”